-Estimated average fields "On ROW" for the four alternatives (excluding options) would range from 32 to 36 mG.
-The range of average fields "On ROW" for the 12 options would be 28 to 68 mG.
-The average field on the existing rights-of-way for the No Action Alternative would range from 11 to 49 mG under all options.
-In sections where new right-of-way would be used for the proposed line, magnetic fields for the No Action Alternative would be zero.
-Distance-weighted maximum and average fields for the "Edge of ROW" for all action alternatives and the No Action Alternative are shown in Tables 4 to 7.
+Estimated average fields On ROW for the four alternatives (excluding options) range from 32 to 36 mG.
+The range of average fields On ROW for the 12 options are 28 to 68 mG.
+The average field on the existing rights-of-way for the No Action Alternative range from 11 to 49 mG under all options.
+In sections where a new right-of-way would be used for the proposed line, magnetic fields for the No Action Alternative would be zero.
+Distance-weighted maximum and average fields for the Edge of ROW for all action alternatives and the No Action Alternative are shown in Tables 4 to 7.

 Beyond the edge of rights-of-way, magnetic fields fall off rapidly.
-For example, a maximum magnetic field of 48 mG at the edge of new right-of-way would drop to 13 mG at a distance of 150 feet from centerline, and to 3 mG at 300 feet.
-For the same example, the average field would drop from 12 mG at the edge of the right-of-way to 4 mG at 150 feet to 1 mG at 300 feet.
+For example, a maximum magnetic field of 48 mG at the edge of new right-of-way would drop to 13 mG at a distance of 150 ft. from centerline, and to 3 mG at 300 ft.
+For the same example, the average field would drop from 12 mG at the edge of the right-of-way to 4 mG at 150 ft., and to 1 mG at 300 ft.
 This means that beyond a few hundred feet, transmission line magnetic fields approach common ambient levels.